Frequently Asked Questions

 General

-Please allow time for your detector to arrive to the lab and track your package to confirm delivery.
+Please allow time for your detector to arrive at the lab.
+Transit time to the lab is roughly 1-2 weeks, depending on your location.

-• Login to radonline.com using your login credentials and check if your report is available for download.
+• Log in to radonline.com using your login credentials and check if your report is available for download.
+You can view the status under the measurement information section.

 • Check your SPAM and JUNK email folders for an email from: customerservice@radonova.com OR automation@sendgrid.radonova.com

 Still nothing?
-No problem, contact us by email we will followup with the lab for your report.
+No problem, contact us by email, and we will follow up with the lab for your report.

-Please contact us by email: info@radoncorp.com to request a cancellation.
+Please contact us by email at info@radoncorp.com to request cancellation.

 Returns